redhat-actions/openshift-actions-runner-chart/README.md

 [![Tag](https://img.shields.io/github/v/tag/redhat-actions/openshift-actions-runner-chart)](https://github.com/redhat-actions/openshift-actions-runner-chart/tags)
 [![Quay org](https://img.shields.io/badge/quay-redhat--github--actions-red)](https://quay.io/organization/redhat-github-actions)

-This repository contains a Helm chart for deploying one or more [**OpenShift Actions Runners**](https://github.com/redhat-actions/openshift-actions-runner) that act as [self-hosted GitHub Action runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners).
+This repository contains a Helm chart for deploying one or more self-hosted [GitHub Actions Runners]((https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners)) into a Kubernetes cluster.
+By default, the container image used is the [**OpenShift Actions Runner**](https://github.com/redhat-actions/openshift-actions-runner).

+You can deploy runners automatically using the [**Self Hosted Runner Installer Action**](https://github.com/redhat-actions/self-hosted-runner-installer).

 ## Prerequisites
-You must have access to an OpenShift cluster.
+You must have access to a Kubernetes cluster.
 Visit [openshift.com/try](https://www.openshift.com/try) or sign up for our [Developer Sandbox](https://developers.redhat.com/developer-sandbox).

 You do **not** need cluster administrator privileges to deploy the runners and run workloads, though some images or tools may require special permissions.